-Variances between the original 2018-2019 budget and the final year-end budget were due to transfers done throughout the year and federal, state and local grants.
+Variances between the original 2019-2020 budget and the final year-end budget were due to transfers done throughout the year and federal, state and local grants.
 The grant budgets are increased as grants are awarded.
 These are not expected to have a significant effect on future services or liquidity.

-The final revenue budget was \$2.8 Million less than the original budget.
-The negative variance of actual revenues with the final budget of \$1.8 Million is primarily the result of current real estate taxes, delinquent real estate taxes and real estate penalties, and an over estimation of \$1.1 Million reimbursement for psers since actual salaries were also overestimated, and an overestimate of subsidies in the amount of \$603,000.
-The budget to actual variance for federal revenues was only a positive amount of \$245,616.
+The final revenue budget was \$1.4 Million less than the original budget.
+The negative variance of actual revenues with the final budget of \$1.4 Million is primarily the result of an over estimation of \$378,201 reimbursement for PSERS and \$374,676 of FICA Reimbursement since actual salaries were also overestimated, and an overestimate of PlanCon subsidies in the amount of \$305,049.

 The district reduction in actual final expenditures as compared to the budget was due to a restriction in spending in discretionary items.
-The positive variance of actual expenditures with the final budget of \$6 Million is primarily the result of the following factors: Savings of salaries and benefits \$5 Million; purchased professional services \$426,000; general supplies \$408,000; and equipment \$475,000.
-The positive variance of \$3.7 million in Support services is primarily the result of the following factors: Savings of salaries and benefits \$2.3 Million; purchased professional services \$653,000; and general supplies \$501,000.
+The positive variance of actual expenditures with the final budget of \$11 Million is primarily the result of the following factors: Savings of salaries and benefits \$6.5 Million; purchased professional services \$964,757; repairs and utilities \$971,286; Travel and Communications \$686,281; general supplies \$1M; Capital Project Fund \$754,000.